 I recently discovered that I have been writing stories even longer than I remember.
-Here is a page from one of my earliest picture books!
-It comes from a little stack of crayon drawings on ripped chunks of paper.
-The text was dictated to my mom — so that’s her handwriting.
+Here is a page from one of my earliest picture books.
+It’s from a little stack of crayon drawings on ripped chunks of paper with text dictated to my mom — so that’s her handwriting.

 Basically, two friends sit on rocks — different rocks — and sing or talk, or don’t talk, or play with their dogs who are pretend and that’s why they’re not in the pictures.
 It has some plot problems, but it’s a book about friendship . . . friendship and rocks.